 Disclosure: We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.
 We may earn money or products from any of the companies mentioned in this post.
-I only recommend products and services I trust to serve you.
+We only recommend products and services we trust to serve you.
 Purchasing through an affiliate link comes at no extra cost to you.

 “What is that?”

 Over the last several years, you’ve probably seen friends, family members, and celebrities talk about “herbalism” and “herbal remedies,” using unfamiliar terms and strange-looking photos.
 Suddenly, everything herbal started appearing on blogs, social media feeds, and online stores.

 If you grew up without practical knowledge of these herbal remedies, however, these posts probably led to more questions.

 “What’s an herbal remedy?”

 “Where can I learn more about herbal remedies?”

 If you’re asking those questions, then you’ve come to the right place.
 This post will answer those questions, diving into herbal remedies, how to prepare them, and where you can learn more about these exciting “new” discoveries!

 What are Herbal Remedies?

 When someone says herbal remedies, they’re referring to a preparation that uses primarily herbal material (e.g., a leaf, root, flower, seed, bark).